 The CMAC output for BIP-CMAC-128 shall be truncated to 16 bits: MIC = Truncate-16 (CMAC Output).
 The MIC shall be included in the FCS field of the protected WUR Wake-up frame.

+The AAD shall have a length of 40 bits consisting of the following:

+the Frame Control, and the ID field, which are obtained from the WUR Wake-up frame,

+the Counter field which is obtained from the Type Dependent Control field of the WUR Wake-up frame if it is broadcast addressed; otherwise it is reserved, and

-The AAD shall have a length of 40 bits consisting of the Frame Control, and the ID field, which are obtained from the WUR Wake-up frame, the Embedded BSSID field, which is equal to the 16 MSBs of the compressed BSSID (see 29.5.2 (Compressed BSSID)), and 4 reserved bits as shown in Figure 29-2 (AAD construction for WUR frames).
+the Embedded BSSID field, which is equal to the 16 MSBs of the compressed BSSID (see 29.5.2 (Compressed BSSID)).

+The AAD is as shown in Figure 29-2 (AAD construction for WUR frames).